U.S. house prices rose in May, up 0.7 percent from April, the Federal Housing Finance Agency’s seasonally adjusted monthly House Price Index reported.

-U.S. house prices rose 4.3 percent between first-quarter 2022 and first-quarter 2023, the Federal Housing Finance Agency reported Tuesday.
+U.S. house prices rose 5.5 percent between September 2022 and September 2023, according to the Federal Housing Finance Agency’s House Price Index report released Tuesday.

 Home Price Reports: Monthly Gains Turn Negative